m-rosinsky/WebWasp/docs/natas.md

 Let's create a new session to work in.
 Sessions are a feature of WebWasp that allow us to switch between different work contexts on the fly.

-We'll create a new session to work in called _natas_.
-That way, if we want to work on something else, we can switch back out of this session and come back to it when we're ready to pick it up again.
+You can see more about console sessions in the documentation.

+We'll name our new session _natas_:
 ```
-> console session new natas
+> console session new "natas"
 [🐝] Created and switched to new session: 'natas'
 ```